-Special Kids Photography of America: Photographing children with special needs | Photofocus
+Special Kids Photography of America: Photographing children with special needs

 SKPA’s purpose is to educate professional photographers and train them to be comfortable with photographing special needs children.

 They have books and tools available on their website and also have workshops that offer accreditation.
-The training goes far beyond general portrait photography and helps photographers understand the characteristics of commonly-encountered disorders.
+The training goes far beyond general portrait photography.
+It helps photographers understand the characteristics of commonly-encountered disorders.

-SKPA teaches photographers how to communicate with both children and parents, what the preferred terminology is, how to handle medical conditions, posing children with physical disabilities, using props, sounds and attention-getters to get great images.
+SKPA teaches photographers how to communicate with both children and parents.
+They are taught what the preferred terminology is.
+Photographers learn how to handle medical conditions.
+The best ways to pose children with physical disabilities.
+How to use props, sounds and attention-getters to get great images.

 Once a photographer is accredited they can be listed on the SKPA website which is a resource for families looking for photographers who are specialized in working with special needs children.